AI & Automation12 min read

 Cons

-• Newer to market compared to established players like Revealbot
+• Newer to market than Revealbot or Madgicx

-2. Revealbot — Best for Granular Rule-Based Control
+2. Birch (formerly Revealbot) - Best for Granular Rule-Based Control

 If you are the type of advertiser who wants to specify exactly what happens when CPA exceeds $15 for three consecutive hours on a Tuesday, Revealbot can do that.
 The granularity is unmatched.
 It also supports Google Ads and Snapchat, making it a solid choice for multi-platform advertisers.